 2 tsp oregano

 2 pkgs sazon (I have not found a natural substitute for this, so I use it even though it may not be the best thing for us it’s not horrible to use once in a while)

 2 TB sofrito this link gives you a simple recipe for it but I have found natural versions of this premade.
 In fact, “Chosen Foods” is one brand that has some really great natural condiments that you can use in your Latin recipes)

 In a large pot heat 2 TB avocado oil add the stew meat, garlic, and onions and sauté until onions start to sweat and meat is browned on all sides.
 Add potatoes, carrots, plantain, tomatoes, water and last 3 ingredients.
 Bring to a boil then simmer several hours.
 Add Yucca and peas and simmer until these are just tender about 20 minutes or so.
 Add additional salt if needed and serve with tortillas or rice.

 Some people like to add corn on the cob to this dish I think that makes it more Dominican.
-Also Colombians serve it with arepas.
+Also people from Colombia serve it with arepas.
 Arepas are a kind of flat cornmeal fritter made with white masa and queso chojito or cream cheese that is very good.
 How ever you do it make sure to